JakeSaintG/RazorPokeDex/ProjectPlan/readme.md

 ![Alt text](./visuals/table_structure.png "db table structure image")

 ## Requirements:
-Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program Add comments to your code explaining how you are using at least 2 of the solid principles Query your database using a raw SQL query, not EF
+- Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program.
+- Make your application asynchronous.
+- Query your database using a raw SQL query, not EF.

 ## Stretch Goals:
 Make a generic class and use it